Updated August 16, 2023

 - XLSB – Excel file extension

-If excel files contain a large amount of data or information, this file extension type fully supports in the compression process, saving, opening, etc.
+If Excel files contain a large amount of data or information, this file extension type fully supports the compression process, saving, opening, etc.

-An excel file that contains a large amount of data takes a lot of time in the opening in processing that file.
-Sometimes while opening, it gets hanged and frequently crashes.
+An Excel file that contains a large amount of data takes a lot of time in the opening in processing that file.
+Sometimes while opening, it gets hung and frequently crashes.

 - Open the workbook for which you want to change the format.